xenondevs/Docs/docs/nova/addon/overlays.md

 !!! info

     Nova intercepts all vanilla boss bars and then redraws them using custom characters that have the boss bar texture.
-    With this approach, vanilla boss bars can just be moved below the boss bar overlays.
+    With this approach, vanilla boss bars are just moved below your boss bar overlay.